-140 The TOE shall provide "Protection of the confidentiality of the TSF (O.Prot_TSF_Confidentiality)" as specified below.
+The TOE shall provide "Protection of the confidentiality of the TSF (O.Prot\TSF\Confidentiality)" as specified below.

-O.Prot_TSF_Confidentiality Protection of the confidentiality of the TSF The TOE must provide protection against disclosure of confidential operations of the Security IC (loader, memory management unit, ...) through the use of a dedicated code loaded on open samples.
+O.Prot\TSF\Confidentiality Protection of the confidentiality of the TSF

+The TOE must provide protection against disclosure of confidential operations of the Security IC (loader, memory management unit, ...) through the use of a dedicated code loaded on open samples.

-4.2 Security Objectives for the Security IC Embedded Software
+4.2 Security Objectives for the Security IC Embedded Software Development Environment.

-141 The development of the Security IC Embedded Software is outside the development and manufacturing of the TOE.
+- The development of the Security IC Embedded Software is outside the development and manufacturing of the TOE.
 The Security IC Embedded Software defines the operational use of the TOE.
-This section describes the security objective for the Security IC Embedded Software.
+This section describes the security objectives for the operational environment enforced by the Security IC Embedded software. - 136 The Security IC Embedded Software shall provide "Treatment of User Data (OE.Resp-Appl)" as specified below.